-The Cooks River to Iron Cove GreenWay is a grass roots initiative which started gathering momentum 2001.
+The Cooks River to Iron Cove GreenWay is a grass roots initiative.

 Local environmental advocates were inspired to develop the GreenWay after seeing what was being achieved elsewhere in Australia and overseas, and the community saw a once in a generation opportunity to develop the corridor as a greenway.